Jenseits1/kaori-java/README.md

 # 🎻 Kaori - Programming Language

 ⚠️ **Note:** This Java implementation is **discontinued**.
-The new version is being rewritten in Rust: [Kaori Rust Repository](https://github.com/Jenseits1/kaori)
+The new version is being rewritten in Rust: [Kaori](https://github.com/Jenseits1/kaori)

 ## Technologies Used